Rudra-ravi/rudra-ravi.github.io/README.md

 - GitHub: [Rudra-ravi](https://github.com/Rudra-ravi)
 - Medium: [Ravikumar-e](https://medium.com/@Ravikumar-e)

-Feel free to reach out for collaborations or just a chat about technology!
+Feel free to reach out for collaborations or just a chat about technology!.